hijkzzz/pymarl2/README.md

 ## Re-Evaluation
-Afterwards, we re-evaluate numerous QMIX variants with normalized the tricks (a **genaral** set of hyperparameters), and find that QMIX achieves the SOTA (StarCraft 2 version: SC2.4.10).
+Afterwards, we re-evaluate numerous QMIX variants with normalized the tricks (a **genaral** set of hyperparameters), and find that QMIX achieves the SOTA.

 | Scenarios      | Difficulty     |   Value-based   |                |                 |                |                |  Policy-based  |        |        |                |
 |----------------|----------------|:---------------:|:--------------:|:---------------:|:--------------:|:--------------:|:--------------:|--------|:------:|:--------------:|